A view behind the scenes at Classical-Art!

 Storytelling with images

-I discovered the endless possibilities of creating digital art and animation in the early ’80s.
+I discovered the endless possibilities of digital drawing and animation early in the early 1980s.

-As an independent artist, I do not have a relationship with – nor do I work commissioned for – the car brands shown on this website.
+As an independent artist, I have no relationship with – nor do I work for – the car brands shown on this website.